humanetech-community/awareness-program/strategy/rfp-to-videographers.md

 #### Elements of your proposal

-- Introduction, confirming your understanding of our theme, concept, and the objectives of our campaign and _A Coffee Place._
+- Introduction, confirming your understanding of our theme, concept, and the objectives of our campaign and proposed video.
 - Your preliminary views on key issues (see above), comments on the script, and ideas about cinematic effects.
 - Possible shooting locations
 - Your preliminary views on the availability of actors/figurants.